 Minji Choi, 26, studies cello with Clive Greensmith.
-Minji completed her Bachelor of Music in her native Seoul, Korea, and her Master of Music in Paris, France.
+Minji completed her Bachelor of Music degree in her native Seoul, Korea, and her Master of Music degree in Paris, France.
 This is her third year at Colburn pursuing her Artist Diploma.

 What brought you to Colburn?